Haritha1005/finance-data-analysis/README.md

 This repository presents my **end-to-end project** on monitoring **Private Equity (PE) funds**, where I transformed raw financial data into structured insights using **SQL, Excel, and Tableau**.

-The objective was to analyze **cash flows, contributions, distributions, and fund performance metrics (IRR, MOIC, TVPI, DPI, RVPI)** and present them through **interactive dashboards** for investors and fund managers.
+The objective was to analyze private equity cash flows, contributions, and distributions, and evaluate key fund performance metrics (IRR and TVPI).
+These insights were presented through an interactive Tableau dashboard featuring J-Curve analysis, fund-level KPIs, and comparative performance views for investors and fund managers.

 ---